Research Proposal - A Complete Format Guide and Template

 Abstract and Table of Contents

-A research proposal abstract provides a concise summary of your paper in not more than 250 words.
+A research proposal abstract provides a concise summary of your paper.
+It should be no more than 250 words.
 On the other hand, an organized table of contents will help the readers to navigate the document.
 Both these sections are required if the proposal is too long.

-A well-structured research proposal outline is used to organize ideas in a single place.
-Similarly, it also decides the future headings and subheadings of a research paper.
+A well-structured research proposal outline is a way to organize your ideas before writing a research paper.
+It will decide what headings and subheadings the research paper will have.

 Research Paper Introduction